armbian/documentation/docs/index.md

 ## Software titles

 You can quickly and easily install popular software!
-They are ready to run and optimised for Armbian.
+They are ready to run and optimized for Armbian.
 Here are few highlights:

-- Desktops - Install Desktop Environments
+- Desktops - install desktop environments
-- Netconfig - Network tools
+- Netconfig - network tools
-- DevTools - Development
+- DevTools - development
-- Benchy - System benchmaking and diagnostics
+- Benchy - system benchmaking and diagnostics
-- Containers - Containerlization and Virtual Machines
+- Containers - containerization and virtual machines
-- Media - Media Servers and Editors
+- Media - media servers and editors
-- Management - Remote Management tools
+- Management - remote management tools

 ???+ success "Unit testing"